 It took me a minute to work up the courage to say hello to him but once I did, I told him that I was thinking about naming my future dog after him.
 (Classy and casual, right?)
 He said, “OK.”
-At first I thought that was a lame answer to such a clearly well-meant/not weird at all statement, but then again, maybe he pictured me yelling at dog-Phil to stop pooping on the neighbors hydrangeas and felt a little weird.
+At first, I thought that was a lame answer to such a clearly well-meant/not weird-at-all statement, but then again, maybe he pictured me yelling at dog Phil to stop pooping on the neighbors hydrangeas and felt a little weird.
 So I said, “Sorry for being awkward.
 I was born this way.”
 To which he again said, “OK.”

 Cue my frustration.

 Later that night, I saw a gaggle of drunk girls dancing up against his back.
 It was kind of like watching a group of ducks going at a piece of bread.
-He showed no interest but they were persistent, and looked like they hadn’t washed their hands the last 4 times they went to the bathroom.
+He showed no interest but they were persistent, and looked like they hadn’t washed their hands the last four times they went to the bathroom.
 I leaned over and yelled to Phil, “I don’t feel as annoying for asking to take a picture with you now.”
 His only answer was an uncomfortable half-smile.

 Right at that moment, an eager looking fellow (a bar creep) emerged from the shadows and approached me.